tls-attacker/TLS-Attacker/README.md

 $ java -jar TLS-Attacker-1.2.jar client -workflow_input config.xml
 ```

+Some Actions require context, or configuration to be executed correctly.
+For exmaple, if TLS-Attacker tries to send a client hello message, it needs to know which values to
+put into the message like which ciphersuites or which protocol version to put.
+TLS-Attacker draws this information from a configuration file (default located in TLS-Core/src/main/resources/default_config.xml).
+Values which are determined at runtime are stored in the TlsContext.
+You can specify your own config file from command line.
+Note that if you dont explicitly define a default value in the config file, TLS-Attacker fills
+this gap with hardcoded values (which are equal to the provided default config).
+More details on how to customize TLS-Attacker can be found here.//TODO ADD REFERENCE

 ## Modifiable Variables
-TLS-Attacker relies on a concept of modifiable variables.
-Modifiable variables allow you to set modifications to basic types, e.g. Integers, and modify their values by executing the getter methods.

-The best way to present the functionality of this concept is by means of a simple example:
+TLS-Attacker uses the concept of Modifiable variables to allow runtime Modifications to predefined Workflows.
+Modifiable variables allow one to set modifications to basic types after or before their values are actually set.
+When their actual values are determined and one tries to access the value via getters the original value will be returned in a modified form accordingly.
+More details on this concept can be found here. //TODO add ref

 ```java
 ModifiableInteger i = new ModifiableInteger();